Chymyst/chymyst-core/README.md

 To use the chemical machine DSL, add `import io.chymyst.jc._` in your Scala sources.

-See the ["hello, world" project](https://github.com/Chymyst/helloworld) for a complete minimal example.
+See the ["hello, world" project](https://github.com/Chymyst/helloworld) for an example.

 ## Build the library JARs